-- [11] The applicant submits that disclosure of the information he is requesting would not be an unreasonable invasion of the third party's personal privacy because the third party was an employee of TransLink during the period of the request.3 The applicant's request was for remuneration paid to the third party, and the applicant submits there have been many orders that confirm that s.
-22(4)(e) applies to the remuneration of employees of public bodies.4 He believes: "General taxpayers and users of the Skytrain system have a right to expect information about the salaries, disbursements, fees and benefits provided at public expense to employees of Skytrain."5 The applicant also notes that he has requested the same information about 97 other TransLink employees and TransLink has disclosed to him all of the information about those employees.6 - [12] TransLink agrees with the applicant that the information at issue is information about remuneration paid to the third party, in accordance with s.
+[11] The applicant takes the position that the disclosure of the requested information would not be an unreasonable invasion of the third party's personal privacy, because s.
+22(4)(e) applies to the information.3 He believes: "I believe as Taxpayers we have the right to know where and how our money is spent and who receives it and why."4 The applicant also notes that he made multiple requests for the same information about other union-exempt employees and TransLink has disclosed to him all of the information.5 He points out that this includes salary and severance information ordered disclosed to him by Adjudicator McEvoy in Order F09-15.6

+[12] TransLink agrees with the applicant that the information at issue is information about remuneration paid to the third party, in accordance with s.
 22(4)(e).
 It submits that a number of orders support this interpretation.7

-3 Applicant's initial submission, Summary, p.
-1.

 1 Order 01-53, [2001] B.C.I.P.C.D.
 No. 56, paras.
-22-24.
+22-24